Have an upcoming event that you would like to share with Task Force and CHIP members? Click here for Message Dissemination form »

 The Community Health Improvement Partnership (CHIP) of Bergen County currently consists of four task forces with volunteers from over 50 community organizations, businesses, schools, hospitals and private citizens, all interested in creating a healthier Bergen County.
 CHIP members develop, implement and promote initiatives to improve the health and lives of people who live, work, or attend school in Bergen County.

-In 2006 following a county-wide health needs assessment, five health priorities were identified for Bergen County.
-Task forces are addressing these issues: Access to Health Care; Mental Health; Nutrition and Physical Activity; and Alcohol, Tobacco and Other Drug Abuse
+In 2013 following a county-wide health needs assessment, two health priorities were identified for Bergen County.
+Task forces are addressing these issues: Obesity Prevention, Chronic Diseases, Nutrition and Physical Activity, Mental Health and Substance Abuse.

-The CHIP of Bergen County also created a summary report of the health needs assessment, called the Community Health Improvement Plan (The CHIP Report), which you can access by clicking on the link to the left.
-It is available in English, Spanish and Korean.
+The CHIP of Bergen County also created a summary report of the health needs assessment, called the Community Health Improvement Plan (The CHIP Report), which you can access by clicking on the link on the home page.

 If you would like to participate in any of these task forces, click here or call (201) 634-2693.